Tips For Selling Your Home

-When a buyer would 'like' to close is often when they 'need' to close.
-Knowing this gives you his deadline for completing negotiations —again, an advantage in negotiations.
+When a buyer would ‘like’ to close is often when they ‘need’ to close.
+Knowing this gives you their deadline for completing negotiations — again, an advantage in negotiations.

 If at all possible you should avoid closing a deal on your new home before your present home is sold.
 The reason for this is that you (in the eyes of the buyer) then turn yourself into a seller who is eager (or desperate) for the first deal that comes along.

 Studies have shown that it is more difficult to sell a home that is vacant —it looks forlorn, forgotten, simply not appealing.
 It could even cost you thousands.
 If you move, you’re also telling buyers that you have a new home and are probably motivated to sell.

 Forcing yourself to sell by a certain date adds unnecessary pressure and puts you at a serious disadvantage in negotiations.

 The first offer is almost always well below what both parties know the buyer will end up paying for your property.
 Don’t get angry or feel insulted; evaluate the offer objectively.
 Make sure it spells out the offering price, amount of down payment, mortgage amount, a closing date and any special conditions or special requests.
 This now gives you a point from which you can negotiate.

 25) A really low offer may mean the buyer’s not qualified.